-An essay from StudyMode.com states, "‘the development and popularity of virtual reality worlds in videogames and elsewhere is signifying an ‘Exodus’ from reality to the extent that the real world will progressively fade into the background’."
+An essay from StudyMode.com seems prophetic when it states, “‘the development and popularity of virtual reality worlds in videogames and elsewhere is signifying an ‘Exodus’ from reality to the extent that the real world will progressively fade into the background’.”
 StudyMode.com.
 02, 2011

 It is entertainment I don’t claim to fully understand.
 But it is fascinating to see how integrated the real and the virtual can become.
 Of course, this idea applies to far more than online games.